f5devcentral/f5-big-iq-lab/docs/class3/module2/lab7.rst

 |

-Open Chrome and navigate on the website http://site42.example.com.
+Open Chrome and navigate on the website (http) site42.example.com.
 If you open the developer tools in the browser (ctrl+shift+i), you can see the F5 CSPM javascript added to the page.

 .. image:: ../pictures/module2/img_module2_lab7_2.png
    :align: center